Top 10 AI Video Transcription Tools in 2026

 Why it stands out: Good language coverage and a workflow built around transcription plus localization tasks

 Trint still fits well in environments where transcripts are reviewed, searched, highlighted, and passed between multiple collaborators.
-It is especially relevant for journalism, media production, and research teams that need transcript-first workflows with strong collaboration.
+Especially relevant for journalism, media production, and research teams that need transcript-first workflows with strong collaboration.

 Best for: Journalists, documentary teams, and collaborative research work